 Description

-PLAN: A main single-depth range, probably originally a single-room house, with a series of enlargements, including the addition of cross-passage and corridor.
-By the principal entrance is a large chimney with inglenook and winder staircase.
-A further bay to the north is set back from the principal building line.
-A south range, probably mid-late C19 in date, acts as a cross-wing and projects to the roadside.
-A single-storey lean-to structure is attached to the main range and forms a corridor, incorporating a porch and, possibly, a former bread oven.
-Slees is orientated to face northeast.
+The house’s plan includes a main single-depth range, possibly originally a single room, enlarged with the addition of a cross-passage and corridor.
+A large chimney with an inglenook and winder staircase is located near the main entrance.
+A further bay set back from the front appears to the north.
+A later, 19th-century range acts as a cross-wing, projecting to the roadside.
+A single-storey lean-to structure attached to the main range serves as a corridor, incorporating a porch and what may be a former bread oven.
+The house faces northeast.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.